Non-Negotiables in Dating: Setting Your Relationship Boundaries

 How I Discovered My Non-Negotiables

 After a devastating second divorce, I found myself hurting, lost, and confused.
-I’m a good person.
-I married good people.
+I’m a good person and I married good people.
 Twice.
 So what happened?

 Eventually, I embraced the grief and pain as my teachers.
 Instead of putting all my energy into becoming more desirable to a partner, I decided to get to know myself.